urql-graphql/urql-devtools/CONTRIBUTING.md

 ### Start an urql example repo

-Devtools will only be accessible if a development instance of `urql` is running.
+Devtools will only be accessible if a development instance of `urql` is running and it includes the [devtools exchange](https://github.com/FormidableLabs/urql-devtools-exchange).

 Clone the [Urql repo](https://github.com/FormidableLabs/urql).